Manufacturing robots speed wind farm construction

 Odico Founder and CEO Anders Bundsgaard.
 Image courtesy of Odico.

-Under these constraints, wind turbine production volumes tend to be small – hundreds of units versus the tens of thousands one would expect in a typical factory run.
-This allows engineers to continually make updates, refinements and improvements, but it also hinders standardisation.
+Under these constraints, wind turbine production volumes tend to be small—hundreds of units versus the tens of thousands one would expect in a typical factory run.
+This allows engineers to continually make updates, refinements, and improvements, but it also hinders standardization.
 “For low-volume factory runs of 100 to 120, you can’t automate production in a traditional way,” Bundsgaard says.
 Every new order means going back to the drawing board.
 “And most robotic manufacturing systems have their roots in automotive, where you’re creating 100,000 cars or components at one time,” he adds.
 “Altering the design spec is difficult and usually requires someone with a design or engineering degree.”

 To simplify this process, Odico created Drill Mate, a “beast of a robot” that can automatically drill precision patterns over and over again in complex metal profiles.
 Its modular architecture allows for quick, in-factory installation.

 Drill Mate combines robotic drilling with the latest developments in computer-aided manufacturing (CAM).
-It’s designed for precise, heavy-duty work, with a multiphase drilling head and 6-axis manipulator that make the robot highly manoeuvrable.
-Each Drill Mate manufacturing robot has enough onboard computing capability to support a seamless file-to-factory workflow – which means designers can do rapid prototyping on the fly, and frontline workers can quickly execute changes on-site.
-This enhanced programmability and flexibility benefits companies specialising in smaller production runs with fast turnarounds.
+It’s designed for precise, heavy-duty work, with a multiphase drilling head and 6-axis manipulator that make the robot highly maneuverable.
+Each Drill Mate manufacturing robot has enough onboard computing capability to support a seamless file-to-factory workflow—which means designers can do rapid prototyping on the fly, and frontline workers can quickly execute changes on-site.
+This enhanced programmability and flexibility benefits companies specializing in smaller production runs with fast turnarounds.

 For Odico’s customers in Denmark’s booming renewable energy sector, which is set to increase wind power production by nearly 80% in 2024, those capabilities are boosting productivity and enabling agile, continuous improvement.